DBHi-BiC/snpEff/README.md

 CHANGELOG
 =========
-3.1h2 Introduces proper HGVS for insertions and deletions, including those which require "walking and rolling" to identify the correct indel frame.
+* 3.1h2 Introduces proper HGVS for insertions and deletions, including those which require "walking and rolling" to identify the correct indel frame.
+* 3.6 Merges official SnpEff 3.6

-To build snpEff-3.1-jar-with-dependencies.jar in the ~/workspace/SnpEff/target directory:
+To build snpEff-3.6-jar-with-dependencies.jar in the ~/workspace/SnpEff/target directory:

 ```